The best hotels in Madaba

 For shoulder season (October-November), you can often get 15-25% off by calling hotels directly and mentioning you're staying 3+ nights.
 Mosaic City Hotel and Queen Ayola both offer unadvertised discounts for direct bookings.
 Worth a 5-minute phone call.

-Madaba's best neighborhoods
+Madaba's best hotel regions

 If you're sleeping in Madaba itself, the Old Town and Town Center are where you want to be.
 The Dead Sea and Ma'In Hot Springs are 30-45 minutes away but worth the splurge if you're after a full resort experience.